In today’s post we continue where we left off with an explanation of Melbourne’s architectural styles. You can click here for Part I.

 We are very fortunate in Stonnington to have so many beautiful period homes and such significant heritage architecture that simply doesn’t exist in the newer outer suburbs.

-Like them or not, heritage overlays, strict planning schemes and residential height limits protect our streets from being overrun with new developments, which, by and large, are crap compared to their period forebears (to use the technical term).
+Like them or not, heritage overlays, strict planning schemes and residential height limits protect our streets from being overrun with new developments, which, by and large, are rubbish compared to their period forebears (to use the technical term).

 Get new blog posts delivered directly to your inbox.